Smiley (rapper)

 Alexander Eli Morand (born 1997), known professionally as Smiley (formerly Smiley_61st), is a Canadian rapper.
-He is currently signed to fellow rapper Drake's record label OVO Sound and Warner Records.
-He is known for his 2021 song Over the Top, a collaboration with his label boss Drake which peaked at number 57 on the Billboard Hot 100.
+He signed with hometown native Drake's record label OVO Sound, an imprint of Warner Records in 2021.
+In July of that year, he released the single "Over the Top" (featuring Drake), which peaked at number 13 on the Canadian Hot 100 and number 57 on the Billboard Hot 100.